 Think of any actor or actress and one of the first things that comes to mind is their pearly white Hollywood smile.
 It is a look that many of us would love to have – a set of beautiful white teeth that exemplify ‘perfect’ dental hygiene.
 But just how safe is it to whiten your teeth really?
 With the wealth of information across the internet – including numerous DIY whitening methods – there is currently a lot of misinformation floating around.
 From baking soda to lemons, it is vital to know the facts before you take whitening your teeth into your own hands.

 Here is a quick breakdown of 6 of the most common misconceptions when it comes to getting whiter teeth.

 Are you looking for an affordable way to brighten your smile?
 Check out Smile Avenue professional teeth whitening kit, which uses LED technology and high-quality whitening ingredients made in the USA.

 It's safe for sensitive teeth and delivers professional-looking results in 10-14 days, when you use it for 20-30 minutes a day.
-Read our full review here or click below to check the price on Amazon.
-Use promo code SMILEA10 for 10% off today!
+Read our full review here or click below to visit their website for free shipping.
+Use promo code DENTA10 for an extra 10% off today!

 Table of contents

 - 1 1.
 ‘Professional whitening gels and at-home whitening gels are the same.'